 - 4-6 tablespoons salted butter, melted - Brush it generously on top for that signature golden crust.

-- 8–10 slices cheese – Choose one type or mix it up!
-Cheddar, provolone, Swiss, pepper jack, or mozzarella all melt beautifully.
+- 8-10 slices of cheese - I like American and Provolone, but choose what you like.
+Cheddar, Swiss, pepper jack, goat cheese, brie or mozzarella all melt beautifully.

 - Optional fillings - A slice of ham or turkey, caramelized onions, tomato, or pesto for a fun twist.

-- Sea salt or garlic powder (optional) – A light sprinkle over the tops adds flavor and texture.
+- Sea salt or garlic salt (optional) - A light sprinkle over the tops adds flavor and texture.

 - That's it!
 Simple pantry ingredients, but the result tastes like a little bite of heaven.